tmxkn1/cors/README.md

 > The ID for the extension is `xfdewsldf9e8sdf6qdfhd`, then the domain would be:
 >
 > `"chrome-extension://xfdewsldf9e8sdf6qdfhd"`

+To depoly your server, you need an account for [heroku](https://www.heroku.com/).
+Then, you can import your forked and edited repository and deloy.

 **CORS Anywhere** is a NodeJS proxy which adds CORS headers to the proxied request.